-Focusing on researched project management practices, students schedule and plan the manufacture of their major practical project.
+Researching and implementing project management practices by scheduling and planning the manufacture of their major practical project.

 3D Printing:

 Students carry out a 3D printing activity demonstrating understanding of the printer, the code that drives the printer and refinement and reflection of the processes used in printing.